lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 In designing the situation, probes, and context, the goal is to uncover or make tangible, and, therefore, observable, what has been encoded in practice.

+Once the problem structure is defined relative to domain-specific characteristics, can then *trace the process** of how the JCS responds to the challenges embedded through the probe events in context.

+Example: How does the presence of an initail distrubance that masks key cues to the main fault affect the diagnostic search process.

+#### Process tracing

+1. Start with concrete case
+2. Shift analysis from concrete case to abstract story
+3. Describe how practitioners handled the demands of the problem designed into the staged situation.
+4. Contrast different performance descriptions

+**Concrete case***

+Analyze the process for handling situation in specific context.

+**From concrete case to abstract story***

+Identify general patterns or demands about JCSs.

+General patterns or demands about JCSs that were instantiated in the concrete case are used to shift the analysis away from language of domain and specific scenario, and into abstract story in terms of concepts being studied.

+Analysis then shifts to

+p48